-The Wonderboom has long been a favourite of ours, with its robustness and strong sound winning it a five-star rating on this very website.
+The UE Wonderboom range has long been a favourite of ours, with its robustness and strong sound winning it a five-star rating on this very website.

 But Ultimate Ears clearly isn't one for kicking back and relaxing.
-The second generation Wonderboom Bluetooth speaker - the predictably named Wonderboom 2 - has just landed, promising a whole new range of features and improved bass.
+The second generation Wonderboom Bluetooth speaker - the predictably named Wonderboom 2 - promises a whole new range of features and improved bass.

 There’s also a new ‘boost’ button on the underside of the unit for using the Wonderboom 2 outdoors.
 When pressed, this restricts the bass frequencies, allowing the UE to play louder through the midrange and upwards.
 This is claimed to make the sound easier to hear when the unit is used outdoors.